100 Notable alumni of

 -

 Gloria Jean Watkins, better known by her pen name bell hooks (stylized in lowercase), was an American author, theorist, educator, and social critic who was a Distinguished Professor in Residence at Berea College.
-She was best known for her writings on race, feminism, and class.
-She used the lower-case spelling of her name to decenter herself and draw attention to her work instead.
-The focus of hooks' writing was to explore the intersectionality of race, capitalism, and gender, and what she described as their ability to produce and perpetuate systems of oppression and class domination.
-She published around 40 books, including works that ranged from essays, poetry, and children's books.
-She published numerous scholarly articles, appeared in documentary films, and participated in public lectures.
-Her work addressed love, race, social class, gender, art, history, sexuality, mass media, and feminism.
+She was best known for her writings on race, feminism, and social class.
+Her work explored the intersections of race, capitalism, and gender, and what she described as their ability to produce and perpetuate systems of oppression and class domination.
+Her work served as foundational to the modern idea of intersectionality.
+She published numerous scholarly articles and nearly 40 books, in styles ranging from essays and poetry to children's literature, with a body of work that addressed love, gender, art, history, sexuality, and mass media.

 -